 In the absence of one or more of these findings, rapid decline or comorbidities may also support eligibility for hospice care.

-Hospice medical directors,executive directors or admissions coordinators at our local Compassus programs are available to share their experience.
+Hospice medical directors or clinical services directors at our local Compassus programs are available to share their experience.